Blog-Reference and Blog-Reference on Jun 17

-Let us assume for a moment that, for whatever reasons, neither monetary nor fiscal policy is applicable.
-So, given investment expenditures of the business sector and the expenditure ratio of the household sector, the only alternative left is to directly influence the macroeconomic price mechanism.#3
+Let us assume for a moment that, for whatever reason, neither monetary nor fiscal policy is applicable.
+So, given the investment expenditures of the business sector and the expenditure ratio of the household sector, the only alternative left is to directly influence the macroeconomic price mechanism.#3

-#4 For details of the bigger picture see cross-references Employment
+#4 For details of the big picture see cross-references Employment

 You say: “For every borrower there is a saver.”

-In this generality this is trivially true, nonetheless it is grossly misleading.
-To see this, let us take the pure consumption economy as the most elementary case as starting point (no investment, not government, no foreign trade).
+In this generality this is trivially true, nonetheless, it is grossly misleading.
+To see this, let us take the pure production-consumption economy as the most elementary case as a starting point (no investment, no government, no foreign trade).
 Wage income is denoted as Yw, consumption expenditures as C.#1

-The sector balances (Sm≡Yw−C, Qm≡C−Yw) always add up to zero, i.e. Qm+Sm=0 or Qm=-Sm, that is, the business sector makes a monetary profit Qm which is equal to the household sector’s dissaving -Sm or a loss −Qm which is equal to monetary saving Sm.
+The sector balances (Sm≡Yw−C, Qm≡C−Yw) always add up to zero, i.e. Qm≡−Sm, that is, the business sector makes a monetary profit Qm which is equal to the household sector’s dissaving (-Sm) or a loss −Qm which is equal to monetary saving Sm.
 So, if the household sector dissaves it uno actu happens that the household sector becomes the borrower vis a vis the banking sector (including the central bank) and the business sector becomes the lender to the banking sector.
 When we cut the banking sector short the business sector becomes the ultimate lender to the household sector.

-From this immediately follows that saving and investment is NEVER equal, neither ex ante nor ex post, and ALL Keynesian and Post Keynesian and New Keynesian and IS-LM models are provable false.#2
+From this immediately follows that saving and investment are NEVER equal, neither ex-ante nor ex-post, and ALL Keynesian and Post Keynesian and New Keynesian and IS-LM models are provably false.#2

-The deficit spending of the private and public households together determine the overall profit of the business sector.
+The deficit spending of the private and public households together determines the overall profit of the business sector.
 This means that Keynesian deficit spending is the ultimate profit machine if the household sector’s budget is balanced.
-Increased private and public deficit spending in turn explains the falling labor share.#3
+Increased private and public deficit spending, in turn, explains the falling labor share.#3

 Whether public deficit spending helps employment depends on whether the average price increases or not.
 In any case, though, public deficit spending helps profit one-to-one.
 So, whoever wants the maximum employment effect from deficit spending has to see to it that the price increase is zero.#4

-From the standpoint of the 1-percenters your policy mix is perfect.
-From the standpoint of the 99-percenters it is another instance of expert madness.
+From the standpoint of the one-percenters, your policy mix is perfect.
+From the standpoint of the ninety-nine percenters, it is another instance of expert madness.
 The correct policy in the given situation is to put traditional=failed monetary and fiscal policy aside and to increase the average wage rate at ZERO price inflation.

-Immediately following 'Attention: there are THREE types of inflation'
+Related 'Attention: there are THREE types of inflation'.